-- Gender Inequalities: The maternal mortality rate in Côte d’Ivoire is 645 deaths per 100,000 live births.
-This is significant compared to the U.S. and Italy which suffer 14 and 2 deaths per 100,000 live births respectively.
-Additionally, only 42% of girls complete secondary school in Côte d’Ivoire compared to 55.5% of boys.
-Because women make up about half of the world’s population, it is proven that empowering women through better healthcare, education and social opportunity increases the standard of living as well as providing a significant boost in economic productivity for the entire population.
+- Gender Inequalities: Only 52 percent of girls complete secondary school in Côte d’Ivoire compared to 63 percent of boys.
+Because women make up about half of the world’s population, it is proven that empowering women leads to poverty eradication and inclusive economic growth.
 Côte d’Ivoire has recognized a need for change, and revolutionary legislation emerged in the new 2016 constitution.
-This created legal imperatives to eliminate all forms of violence against women and promote their voices and representation in an elected assembly.
+This created legal protections against women’s rights violations.
+The new constitution formally stated the country’s desire to eliminate all forms of violence against women and promote their voices and representation in an elected assembly.
 Although much work is necessary, legal protection for women is a huge step in the right direction.

 - Fluctuations in Export Prices: Cocoa, coffee and palm oil are incredibly important exports for Côte d’Ivoire.
-Nearly two-thirds of the population work in farming or agriculture.
-Increased prices as well as fluctuations in weather and insect activity can greatly affect the year to year success and productivity of Ivorians, which impinges on livelihoods.
-Recently, 800,000 Ivorian farmers living in rural areas—about half of whom are female—have benefited from the West Africa Agricultural Productivity Program (WAAPP).
-This program contributed agricultural processing equipment and provided an average of 22% increase in the household income for the farmers.
+Nearly half of the population work in farming or agriculture.
+Increased prices, as well as fluctuations in weather and insect activity, can greatly affect the year-to-year success and productivity of Ivorians, which impinges on livelihoods.
+Recently, the West Africa Agricultural Productivity Program (WAAPP) benefitted nearly 5.8 million farmers across West Africa, 45% of whom were women.
+The initiative also introduced 159 technologies that would increase agricultural yield results, helping farmers generate more profits.

 The Good News

-Although people are struggling, much positive change is coming to Côte d’Ivoire including developments in farming and agriculture, medical innovations and increased education for women.
-The country is achieving aid through domestic reform as well as international aid.
-These efforts are helping the people of Côte d’Ivoire out of extreme poverty and increasing the standard of living.
+Although people are struggling, much positive change is coming to Côte d’Ivoire.
+These include developments in agriculture, health care innovations and increased education for women.
+The country is benefiting from domestic reform and international aid.
+These efforts are helping the people of Côte d’Ivoire by increasing the standard of living.

 – Noelle Nelson